Dragon PCs Greatest Dilemma : Power or Adventure?

 Overall Score — 90 out of 100 possible points.

-If you are interested in picking up a copy (you really should), you can purchase a copy straight off Zenith Games Blog or on Paizo.
-(And I promise, those are non-affiliate links.
-I receive no compensation for your purchases).
+If you are interested in picking up a copy (you really should), you can purchase a copy straight off Zenith Games Blog, DTRPG, or on Paizo.

-More third party product reviews on the way!
-If there is a particular product you would like me to review, then let me know (email, ).
-If you are a writer or game designer for a third party publishing company, or a freelancer designing for themselves (like me) and would like one of your products featured, please contact me via e-mail.
+More third-party product reviews on the way!
+If there is a particular product you would like me to review, then let me know (email: email@example.com).
+If you are a writer or game designer for a third-party publishing company, or a freelancer designing for themselves (like me) and would like one of your products featured, please contact me via e-mail.